kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

   the document even though the response is being used or referred by the document.

-When the "Priority" header or the `urgency` directive do not appear in the request, the server SHOULD act as if urgency level of "document" was specified.
+When the Priority header or the `urgency` directive do not appear in the request, the server SHOULD act as if urgency level of `document` was specified.

 A server SHOULD transmit HTTP responses that have the `blocking` attribute, then those with the `document` attribute, and finaly the ones with the `non-blocking`